Ryanair reveals 63,000 passengers affected by ATC failure

 Airlines have been infuriated by the incident, which came at one of the worst times of the year, with little spare capacity across the sector due to it being the end of the summer break for many schools.

+Ryanair chief executive Michael O’Leary last week criticised Nats, calling the disruption “unacceptable”.

+In a video message, the group’s boss described Monday as “a very difficult day” and hit out at Nats for failing to adequately explain what caused the failure and questioning why back-up systems did not kick in.

-The boss of rival easyJet, Johan Lundgren, last week demanded a “full independent review” is launched into the failure and said it “must not happen again”.
+Rival easyJet’s chief executive Johan Lundgren also last week demanded that a “full independent review” is launched into the failure and said it “must not happen again”.

 Nats has said an “unusual piece of data” it received forced it to switch to manual checks.